leocurrie/xmastree-painting/README.md

    The process is repeated for each LED in the string, and in this way a map between the LED index (i.e. the number of the LED in the string) and the apparent pixel co-ordinates (as viewed from the camera location) is built up.
    As long as the LEDs and camera remain in fixed positions, the co-ordinates will be correct.

-4. A webpage displating the live video, with Javascript to control the HTTP API The video stream is displayed behind a transparent DIV.
+4. A webpage displating the live video, with Javascript to control the HTTP Server.
+   The video stream is displayed behind a transparent DIV.
    A colour-chooser widget is presented to allow the 'brush' colour to be set (RBG value), When a click (or touch) is detected on the DIV, the co-ordinates are taken from the event.